 For an international applicant, what supporting documents must I submit for my application?
 Please refer to the graduate application process for current information regarding supporting documents for graduate admissions.

 What about TOEFL for international students?
 International students are required to take the Test of English as a Foreign Language (TOEFL).
 Georgia Tech requires that you have a score of at least 100 (internet-based), 250 (computer-based), or 600 (paper-based).
 Without this, you should not apply.
+The IELTS is not accepted by Georgia Tech.

 Can international students attend part-time?
 No, if you are an F-1 international student you must register for full-time course loads (12 hours each semester).

 How do I submit an application for the MS HCI program?
-You must submit an online application through our Graduate Admissions Office.
+You must submit an on-line application through our Graduate Admissions Office.

 How do I check the status of my online application?
 Applicants should refer to the Graduate Admissions Office’s FAQ to check the status of their applications.

 What if my GPA or one of my test scores is below the minimum?
 You would not be automatically disqualified from consideration.
-We consider the strength of your overall application, including your educational and professional background; statement of purpose; and letters of recommendation.
+We consider the strength of your overall application, including your educational and professional background; portfolio; statement of purpose; and letters of recommendation.

 What school code should I use for submitting my test results?
 Use the general GT code, 5248.